Watch when convenient for you with access to Q&A sessions +

 Over 1,500 students have taken the highly popular Data-X course at UC Berkeley to develop hands-on, “applied innovation” skills in Data Science, AI and Machine Learning.

-Ideal for a range of professionals - from those with limited programming backgrounds to those seeking a “refresh” of their data science skills or deeper, “hands-on” exposure to the latest industry tools and libraries in use today and “applied innovation” practice.
+Ideal for a range of people - from those with limited programming backgrounds to those seeking a “refresh” of their data science skills or deeper, “hands-on” exposure to the latest industry tools and libraries in use today and “applied innovation” practice.

 Cutting-edge, industry-leading tools, libraries and approaches to data science that equip you with skills that will help you in your job